 1. Can I get a room upgrade?

 Room upgrades are subject to availability.
 This is based on a per person per night basis.
-A single supplement of US$80.00 applies for upgrades from a single room to a double room plus the upgrade charge.
+A nightly single supplement applies for upgrades from a single room to a double room plus the upgrade charge.